silicon-vlsi/VLSI-2026/README.md

   - For the second one, the provided waveform is representative....to describe it, `b` and `c` are _delayed_ versions of `a`.
 Signal `b` is delayed by one cycle and `c` is delayed by 2 cycles with respect to `a`.
 The circuit works on the _positive edge_ of the clock.
 Outputs go to `0` when `rstn=0`.
 The reset (`rstn`) is an asynchronous, `active low` one. **NOTE** The reset is inverted mistakenly!

 - **14 Feb 2025**
   - Please go through these concepts in Verilog.
-Whatever modules code, we will need these to design and test them:
+Whatever modules code, we will need these to design and test them ([Tutorials from ChipVerify](https://www.chipverify.com/tutorials/verilog) are a good resource):
     - Ports (`input/output/inout`)
     - Variables (`reg`, `wire`)
     - `always` blocks: